-After your baby’s birth, we will help you get settled in your postpartum suite, and a nurse will teach you about postpartum self-care, nutrition, and other matters.
+After your baby’s birth, we will help you get settled and maintain stability in the postpartum time, a nurse will teach you about postpartum self-care, nutrition, and other matters.
 An infant care nurse will also help you learn about bathing, cord care, feeding, and circumcision care, if needed.

 We provide rooming in of your newest family member, to help with bonding and feeding schedules as they are established.
 We encourage you to make decisions and to be involved in your baby’s cares while you are both are in the hospital.